varlack1021/Lulla/mobile/README.md

 The hybrid mobile app for the Lulla app.

+## Standards

+Strings use single quotes
+Colors are represented with hex

 User Flows:

 Fair warning the support functions are probabily a hot bed for bugs.